 Cars left unused for weeks or months can get flat spots, when the weight of the vehicle sitting on one spot flattens out part of the tyre.

-The good news is that these flat spots normally disappear after a bit of driving around - although the car may feel unusually juddery at first.
+The good news is that these flat spots normally disappear after a bit of driving around - although the car may feel unusually jittery at first.

-To prevent flat spots, Halford recommends increasing your tyre pressure by 3 psi before leaving your vehicle unused.
+To prevent flat spots, Continental Tyres recommends increasing your tyre pressure by 3 psi before leaving your vehicle unused.

 Keep it safe from thieves